The Ultimate Adventure Motorcycle ™ © requires Traction Control, Fuel Injection, Wheel-Selective ABS, LCD Screens and Bluetooth Connectivity, right?

 Electrical

-The original wiring loom was looked like Edward Scissorhands had been at it, so I built a completely new, minimalist, loom with a simple LCD dash.
+The original wiring loom was a mess, so I built a minimalist, loom with a simple LCD dash.
+A handlebar bag provides charging, a simple old Garmin GPSMAP nav.

 Footpegs